Oxford Exercise and Manipulation May Help Get Water into Disc

 CONTACT Satterwhite Chiropractic

-Listen to this PODCAST with Dr. James Cox on The Back Doctors Podcast with Dr. Michael Johnson as he further discusses the process of disc degeneration and how Cox® Technic Flexion Distraction helps in its care via manipulation.
+Listen to this PODCAST with Dr. James Cox on The Back Doctors Podcast with Dr. Michael Johnson as he further describes the process of disc degeneration and how Cox® Technic Flexion Distraction helps in its care via manipulation.

 Satterwhite Chiropractic uses spinal manipulation and exercise to boost the diffusion of water into the disc which supports the health of the disc.